Alonso-del-Arte/algebraic-integer-calculator/CONTRIBUTING.md

-This project will be open to Hacktoberfest 2024.
+This project might be open to Hacktoberfest 2025.

-# Guidelines for Hacktoberfest 2024 contributors
+# Guidelines for Hacktoberfest 2025 contributors

 The most important requirement for Hacktoberfest contributors wanting to contribute to this project is to have some understanding of algebraic number